ElectricRCAircraftGuy/PDF2SearchablePDF/README.md

 1. `pdf2searchablepdf input.pdf deu` = same as above except perform Optical Character Recognition (OCR) for German text instead of using the default of English.
 1. `pdf2searchablepdf my_dir_of_images` = convert all images inside directory "my_dir_of_images" into a single, searchable PDF!

 *Note that when converting an entire directory of images, if the images are large (ex: jpeg images at 3MB each) when you start, your searchable PDF at the end will be very large too!
-Simply sum the sizes of all the images to know how big the final PDF file will be!* To reduce its size, one quick-and-easy way is to compress the jpeg images using `jpegoptim` *beore* you call `pdf2searchablepdf`.
+Simply sum the sizes of all the images to know how big the final PDF file will be!* To reduce its size, one quick-and-easy way is to compress the jpeg images using `jpegoptim` *before* you call `pdf2searchablepdf`.
 Read more about `jpegoptim` here: https://www.tecmint.com/optimize-and-compress-jpeg-or-png-batch-images-linux-commandline/.

 Here's an example demonstrating how to install `jpegoptim`, use it to compress an entire directory of jpeg images, then call `pdf2searchablepdf` to turn the whole directory of images into one single, searchable pdf.
 Assume your directory containing all the jpeg images is called "dir_of_imgs". *Be sure no spaces exist anywhere in its path!*